 Meat, fish, fruit and veg.

 Unfortunately some tile panels have been removed, lost or simply covered up.
 The artistry and rarity of the tiles is sometimes unappreciated and 1920's fish shop designs do not always suit modern uses for a building.
 The panel above, designed and painted by James Radley Young in 1923 (from the fishmongers in Holdenhurst Road Bournemouth in the black and white photograph) has been removed and broken up.
-It bears a strong resemblance to the panel shown below and it is possible that both were commissioned by the same company.
+It bears a strong resemblance to the panel shown below which has been preserved.

 Above - tiled panel designed and painted by James Radley Young for Jenkins and Son at Penn Hill, Parkstone, 1923.
-The original shop frontage is shown in Hayward and Atterbury (complete with wet fish).
-The panel is still in remarkably good condition - for a closer look pay a visit to Bankes Bistro at Penn Hill near Poole.
+The panel is still in remarkably good condition - for a closer look pay a visit to Jenkins and Sons at Penn Hill near Poole.

 Above - tiled facade of G&K Fish Merchant's shop in the High Street Budleigh Salterton, Devon.
 The signed panel (see below) in the entrance porch is dated 1932.
 The inset tile panel of a salmon on the shop front (see below) is possibly later and may have been commissioned to replace the name of the former proprietor on a change of ownership.
 We are also hopeful of finding out what is beneath the attached name-board above the entrance.